dev-diaries/web/_posts/2019-02-18-why-become-a-web-developer.markdown

 {:.intro}
 Being a web developer takes a number of varying skills, knowledge, and a lot of resourcefulness.
-Once entering the world of development it an open up a huge rabbit hole and wealth of information that you can bite off at your own pace.
+Once entering the world of development it opens up a huge rabbit hole and wealth of information that you can bite off at your own pace.